 By Rick Steves

-The only anti-Americanism I felt was connected to the aftermath of the Kosovo war, while I was visiting the Eastern Orthodox Rila Monastery.
-Normally an oasis of peace and reflection high in the mountains, during this visit it felt tense and troubled.
+The only anti-Americanism I felt on that visit was connected to the aftermath of the Kosovo war, while I was visiting the Eastern Orthodox Rila Monastery.
+Normally an oasis of peace and reflection high in the mountains, at that time it felt tense and troubled.
 The Father Superior made filming difficult.
 One women raged at me, "I can't be involved with you because of what your government did.
 But God bless you."

 Throughout the Cold War, Bulgaria was one of the Soviet Union's most loyal satellites.
 There was even talk of making Bulgaria the 16th republic of the USSR.
-Georgi Dimitrov was the local Lenin.
-His waxy body, like Lenin’s, was even on display under glass.
-His mausoleum was the centerpiece of Bulgaria's largest city, Sofia…until locals blew it up a few years into their post-communist era.
+The waxy body of the local version of Lenin, Georgi Dimitrov, was on display under glass, just like Lenin's.
+Dimitrov's mausoleum was the centerpiece of Bulgaria's largest city, Sofia…until locals blew it up a few years into their post-communist era.

 But you just can't dynamite the legacy of 45 years as a Soviet satellite.
 In Sofia, souvenirs of its partnership with the USSR survive: cheap if rickety public transit, miles of blocky apartment flats, and Stalin-Gothic buildings straddling yellow brick roads, which seem wider than necessary.

-A Bulgarian father and son, both sculptors, illustrate the tremendous change that's occurred within one generation.
+A father and son I met in Sofia, both sculptors, illustrate the tremendous change that's occurred within one generation.
 Krum Dermendjiev spent his life sculpting statues of great communists, both Bulgarian and Soviet.
 His son, Spartak, learned from his dad.
 But rather than heroic politicians, he sculpts erotic nudes.

 Krum, whose powerful statues grace squares all over Bulgaria, is still passionate about the people's struggle.
-Spartak has made a name for himself with his nudes, and we even found a few we could actually show on TV.
-He explained that freedom is great — especially for an artist — but Bulgarians have little money to enjoy the fruits of that freedom.
+Spartak, however, makes a point of saying that he refuses to "rehabilitate and revive totalitarian art."
+And he explained to me that, while the freedom his generation enjoys is great — especially for artists — Bulgarians have little money to enjoy the fruits of that freedom.